beardedeagle/mnesiac/README.md

 If you are not using `libcluster` or similar clustering library then:

-- When a node joins to an erlang/elixir cluster, run the `Mnesiac.init_mnesia()` function on the *new node*.
+- When a node joins to an erlang/elixir cluster, run the `Mnesiac.init_mnesia/1` function on the *new node*.
 This will initialize and copy table contents from the other online nodes.

 ## Development